 - General do’s, don’ts, and reminders

 We have two types of regional events, camp-hosted and temple-hosted.
-There are three camp-hosted events: Leadership Exploration and Development (LEAD), Winter Kallah, and Spring Kallah, and three temple-hosted events: Fall Kallah, Mid Atlantic Junior Youth Kallah (MAJYK), and TheVent.
+There are camp-hosted events: Jewish Education Learning Leadership Development Opportunities (JELLO), Winter Kallah, and Spring Kallah, and temple-hosted events: Subregional Leadership Days, Mid Atlantic Junior Youth Kallah (MAJYK), and TheVent.

 NFTY-MAR provides a bus service to all of our events.
 These buses make several stops in our most-populated cities, and when you register for an event, you’ll be able to choose which bus stop location you’d like to utilize.